Telemedicine with the Doctors of Comprehensive Foot Centers

 - Questions and advice.
 Have a question about your health care and want answers from a real medical professional?
 Telemedicine is by far the easiest way to do it.

-If your appointment does not necessarily require an in-person procedure or diagnostic test, we encourage you to consider telemedicine—especially if you or someone you live with is considered high risk for complications related to COVID-19.
+If your appointment does not necessarily require an in-person procedure or diagnostic test, we encourage you to consider telemedicine—especially if you or someone you live with is considered at high risk for complications related to COVID-19.

 Call us to find out if we can address your specific need via telemedicine.